HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/customize/t_admin_profiles_extend_biz_card.md

 |
     |person\_card\_service\_name\_js\_eval|Represents a JavaScript™ statement that is used by the framework to generate the text displayed in the business card for the given service.This attribute takes a string value.

 You can add a resource string as the value for this attribute.
 The resource string must include "generalrs." before the resource bundle key.
-See [Adding custom strings for widgets and other specified scenarios](t_admin_profiles_add_custom_strings.md) for information about how to add resource strings to the business card.

 |